 - Both North and South areas have a great kids play area.
 They can use sleds and tubing or just play in the snow.
-They also have bouncing castles.
+There is also bouncing castles.
 They have a mascot, which is a giant beetle, which comes around to meet the kids.

-- They have a snow escalutor in the kids play area.
+- There is a snow escalutor in the kids play area.